 South River Falls

-From here the now-rocky trail narrows as you sidle alongside the South River until you arrive at the base of the falls in another .1-mile.
+From here the now-rocky trail narrows as you sidle alongside the South River until you reach the base of the park’s third highest waterfall in another .1-mile.

 Once you’ve finished up at the falls, re-trace your steps, but at the 3.2-mile mark, stay right to proceed along the South River Fire Road.